 Once a formal development application is submitted, accompanied by detailed drawings and technical reports, the DRP will meet to review the application and provide feedback to Council Officers and the proponent.

 Who can attend the meetings?

-Meetings are attended by the DRP members, the CCP and/or MDS, Council Officers and invited applicants and consultants.
+Meetings are attended by the DRP members, Council Officers and invited applicants and consultants.
 Meetings are not open to the public or Elected Members.

 Typically four DRP members will be responsible for reviewing and providing feedback on a proposal, being one member from each of the four disciplines.

 What do I need to provide for a meeting and what is the format of the meeting ?